France's Publicis loses P&G contracts in U.S.

 Publicis, through Starcom Mediavest Group, continues to work for P&G in Canada and 42 other countries, including China, the UK and Russia.

-Publicis shares fell 2 percent on Tuesday after media reports said it had lost most of P&G’s North American contracts to Omnicom.
-(Reporting by Gwenaelle Barzic; writing by Alan Charlish; editing by Maya Nikolaeva and Jason Neely)
+Publicis shares fell 2 percent on Tuesday after media reports said it had lost most of P&G’s North American contracts to Omnicom (OMC.N).

+Reporting by Gwenaelle Barzic; writing by Alan Charlish; editing by Maya Nikolaeva and Jason Neely